awsdocs/aws-cloud9-user-guide/doc_source/keybindings-emacs-windows-linux.rst

    * - Save the current file to disk with a different file name
      - :kbd:`Ctrl-Shift-S`
      - :code:`saveas`
-   * - If a preview page and the related HTML file are both open, scroll the preview page to the location that matches the current element under the cursor in the HTML file
-     - :kbd:`Ctrl-I`
-     - :code:`scrollPreviewElementIntoView`
    * - Show the find and replace bar for multiple files
      - :kbd:`Ctrl-Shift-F`
      - :code:`searchinfiles`